As a popular honeymoon destination, visiting Quebec City on a budget may seem impossible at first glance.

 Fortunately Old Québec City is fairly compact, which makes it easy to travel on foot.
 I recommend wearing a comfortable pair of walking shoes though, as this city is quite hilly.

-2. Catch a ride on the Hop On Hop Off Bus Tour
+2. Catch a ride on the Quebec City Tour

 3. Take the Québec – Levis ferry